 Have you ever noticed the ever changing art on Caboose Brewing Company's walls?
 Did you ever visualize a particular piece in your own home?
 Did you know you could purchase the art right off the walls?
-Well you can!
+Well, don't worry, because you can!
 Below are a few of our previous artists we have featured past and present!
-If you like something feel free to contact them!
-If you are an artist who would like to showcase their art here, please email firstname.lastname@example.org for more information!
+If you like something feel free to contact them.
+If you are an artist who would like to showcase their art here, please email firstname.lastname@example.org for more information.

 Rodger is a rising and globally collected Professional Fine Artist from Washington D.C.
 Expanding on a prosperous career in Illustration and Iconography, the breadth and width of his knowledge, command of visual languages and diverse range of mark-making, Rodger is quickly creating one of the most diverse and exciting portfolios in American Art.

 His Drawing style is abstract.
 His landscapes, based in impressionism.
 His portraits, a playground of realist-tending illustration.
 The works he makes for himself are an infinite, experimental dance exploring the marriage between the three self-invented styles.

 Where most artists concern themselves solely with self-expression, Rodger's training, background and innate joy is in creating work for others.
 Revering his clients, collectors and patrons as his own Self, his uncanny ability to absorb their will and manifest it has propelled him into one of the East Coast's most sought after Commission Artists -- private, public and corporate.

 Carbon6 Studio is based in Reston Virginia and run by Brett Ludeke (www.carbon6studio.com).
 Brett discovered photography when he was in high school and started working on portraiture in college.
 After college he worked in his own studio doing commercial and headshot photography.
 Brett also has his own wedding photography business.